lecciovich/master-app/README.md

-# Master Module for italians Calls activity management
+# Master Module for Calls activity management
 A new odoo based module for calls project management

 ------